raspberrypi/documentation/configuration/nfs.md

 # NFS - Network File System

+Note: this guide is a *work-in-pending*, feel free to correct any mistakes or add additional information if it is missing or needed.

 The "Network File System" allows you to share a directory located on one networked computer with other computers/devices on that network.
 The computer where directory located is called the server and computers or devices connecting to that server are called clients.
 Clients usually 'mount' the shared directory to make it a part of their own directory structure.

 For smaller networks it is perfect for creating a simple NAS (Networked Attached Storage) in a Linux/Unix environment.